-EIA estimates1 that U.S. motor gasoline and diesel (distillate) fuel consumption for transportation in 2015 resulted in the emission of about 1,105 million metric tons of CO2 and 440 million metric tons of CO2, respectively, for a total of 1,545 million metric tons of CO2.
-This total was equivalent to 83% of total U.S. transportation sector CO2 emissions and equivalent to 29% of total U.S. energy-related CO2 emissions in 2015.
+The U.S. Energy Information Administration (EIA) estimates that in 2020, U.S. motor gasoline and diesel (distillate) fuel consumption in the U.S. transportation sector resulted in the emission of about 948 million metric tons (MMmt) of carbon dioxide (CO2) and 428 MMmt of CO2, respectively, for a total of 1,376 MMmt of CO2.
+This total was equal to about 84% of total U.S. transportation sector CO2 emissions and to about 30% of total U.S. energy-related CO2 emissions in 2020.1

 Historical U.S. energy-related CO2 emissions by source (fuel type) and sector

 Historical data on U.S. ethanol and biodiesel production and consumption (Tables 10.3 and 10.4)